 Reusable Bags.
 While these may be slightly more expensive than the common plastic bags, they're a wonderful way to do good to your local environment.
 Cloth shopping bags can be found in every store today, so take one with confidence next time you find yourself at the checkout point.
 In the rare case there are no cloth bags, a paper bag is still much better than a plastic one.

 Plastic Containers.
 Some of the plastic boxes intended to be single-use packaging for foods such as butter or ice cream are way too durable to just throw away in the rubbish bin.
 Why produce more household waste, when you can use them again to store leftover lunch in the fridge or keep fresh products in the freezer?

 Recycle Your Waste

 Let The Supermarkets Recycle.
 Recycling is the third R of the famous 3 R's of the Environment (reduce/reuse/recycle) and is arguably the most important one.
 After the tips for reducing home rubbish and repurposing items, here are two more methods to handle junk in a positive way.
-Most supermarkets and large shopping malls in Sydney provide convenient points for collection of waste that they later recycle – just use them!
+Most supermarkets and large shopping malls provide convenient points for collection of waste that they later recycle – just use them!
 Often, there's a separate spot dedicated to electronic materials (also known as e-waste) – great for spent batteries, old computer accessories and so on.